cjdelisle/cjdns/README.md

 While many popular software applications are designed around these assumptions, the existing Internet does not guarantee any of them and a number of network security exploits come from the cases where these assumptions break down.
-Cjdns aims to guarantee these assumptions by using modern cryptography in a non-intrusive way.

-Cjdns protects your information from being altered en-route and while you can create arbitrary identities, you cannot impersonate another existing node on the network, making man-in-the-middle attacks unfeasible.
+Cjdns guarantees confidentiality, authenticity and integrity of data by using modern cryptography in a non-intrusive way.
+Information transmitted over a cjdns network can't be altered or read en-route.
+While you can create multiple identities, it's practically impossible to impersonate other nodes on the network, eliminating man-in-the-middle attacks.

 ## Simplicity

-Imagine a network where all the engineer has to do was plug in the wires, the computers instinctively know how to find each other.
+Imagine a network where all the engineer has to do is plug in the wires, and the computers instinctively know how to find each other.
 This is the ultimate goal of cjdns.
-It is understood that some network engineering will always be necessary but reducing it and simplifying what remains are top priorities.
+Of course, some network engineering will always be necessary, but reducing it and simplifying what remains are top priorities.

 ## Scalability

-Cjdns is built around a bold and unproven assumption.
-It is assumed that a non-hierarchical network can scale.
-Cjdns uses a technique similar to Distributed Hash Tables in order to spread the load of routing among a number of nodes rather than requiring every node to know the full path to every other node.
+Cjdns is built around the bold and unproven assumption that a non-hierarchical network can scale.
+Cjdns uses a [distributed hash table][] to spread the load of routing among a number of nodes, rather than requiring every node know the exact location of every other node.

 ## Testimonials